hunixcode/react-scan/README.md

 ### CLI

-If you don't have a local version of the site or you want to test a React app remotely, you can use the CLI.
-This will spin up an isolated browser instance which you can interact or use React Scan with.
+If you want to run react scan on any URL (including localhost) from the cli, you can run:

 ```bash
 npx react-scan@latest http://localhost:3000